Hero Image

 Ana Varela Varela, 2020

-Ana's research leverages methods from microeconometrics, data science, and remote sensing to improve our understanding of how environmental impacts unfold in an unequal and heterogeneous world.
-She is currently an Assistant Profesor at the Amsterdam School of Economics of the University of Amsterdam.
+Ana's research leverages methods from micro econometrics, data science, and remote sensing to improve our understanding of how environmental impacts unfold in an unequal and heterogeneous world.
+She is currently an Assistant Professor at the London School of Economics.

 Jan von der Goltz, 2016